 overview of gardens in Heather Farm Park in Walnut Creek, California

-Part garden, part education center, and operated by a non profit, this adjacent space is independent of the park and is dedicated to sharing knowledge about horticulture and conservation.
+Part garden, part education center, and operated by a non profit, the Gardens at Heather Farm adjacent space is independent of the park and is dedicated to sharing knowledge about horticulture and conservation.
 A 6-acre garden is adjacent to the park’s west side and includes a sensory section with plants that can be touched and smelled, an English lawn garden, a rose garden with more than 1,000 bushes, and a Children’s Adventure Garden.
 A tranquil lagoon and nature preserve is home to a variety of waterfowl.

 2021 pandemic update: For current information, click here.